wuwowuyi/Finetuning-GPT-on-Multiple-NLP-tasks/README.md

 Train has 1,707 sentences, and validation 245 sentences.
 2 classes of sentiment, negative or positive.

-A training data example:
+Training and validation data are prepared in a similar way like SST, with the prompt "Is the sentence sentiment negative or positive:".
-`We know from other movies that the actors are good and they make the movie .
-Not at all a waste of time .
-The premise was not bad .
-One workable idea ( interaction between real bussiness men and Russian mafia ) is followed by an intelligent script	1` where `1` is the label, meaning the sentiment is positive.
+When computing loss, I use the tokens of "positive" and "negative", rather than 1 and 0.

-Best performance 0.984. (cs224n project requirement 0.966).
+Best performance 0.988. (cs224n project baseline 0.966).